Workshop: "Mind, Consciousness and Body."

-An intuitive conception about the relationship between perception and action is that perceptual experience directly guides motor action.
-Dualism opposes to this common sense conception and argues that, in vision, there is a division of labor between conscious perception and motor control.
+An intuitive conception of the relationship between perception and action is that perceptual experience directly guides motor action.
+Dualism opposes to this common-sense conception and argues that, in vision, there is a division of labour between conscious perception and motor control.
 According to this view, our visual system consists of two functionally differentiated sub-systems (i.e., vision for perception and vision for action).
 Vision for perception merely indirectly guides action via planning it.
-Vision for action is in charge of programming and on-line motor control.
+Vision for action is in charge of programming and online motor control.

-While dualism stresses functional separation of perception and action, actionism stresses mutual dependency between them.
+While dualism stresses the functional separation of perception and action, actionism stresses mutual dependency between them.
 These two theories, therefore, seem to be incoherent.
 Are they really so?
-And if they are, which should we favor?
+And if they are, which should we favour?

-I shall conclude that dualism and actionism are really incoherent and that we should favor dualism against actionism.
+I shall conclude that dualism and actionism are really incoherent and that we should favour dualism against actionism.